mochi-hpc-experiments/python-io-pipeline-bench/README.md

 * create a python venv
 * `pip install -r requirements.txt`

+See notes at the end of this file for tips on installing a free-threaded Python interpreter if you would like to experiment with that.

 ## Notes on pipelining methods

 Each implementation is embarrassingly parallely; N copies of a pipeline work